bravobike/efx/README.md

 end
 ```

-Instead of returning the value of the default implementation, `MyModule.read_data/0` returns test data that is needed for the test case.
+Instead of returning the value of the default implementation, `MyModule.read_file!/0` returns test data that is needed for the test case. `MyModule.write_file!` does nothing.

-For more details see the `EfxCase`-module.
+For more details, see the `EfxCase`-module.

+Note that Efx generates and implements a behavior.
+Thus, it is recommended, to move side effects to a dedicated submodule, e.g. MyModule.Effects, to not accidentally interfere with existing behaviors.

 ## License